robin-drexler/chrome-extension-auto-reload/README.md

 When an event is incoming, the extension reloads `chrome://extensions` automatically, which causes all unpacked extensions to reload and update (e.g. content scripts).
 If there is no open tab, currently at `chrome://extensions`, the extension creates and reloads one.

-An example on how to communicate with the extension can be found here:
+An example on how to send file change events to the extension can be found here:
 [robin-drexler/chrome-extension-auto-reload-watcher](https://github.com/robin-drexler/chrome-extension-auto-reload-watcher)

 ## Installation